uwcrt/Real-Magic-Scheduler-update/README.markdown

+**THIS REPOSITORY IS NO LONGER MAINTAINED - RMS is now hosted internally, reach out to the coordinators for more information**

 # Real Magic Scheduler

 RMS is a web based application written in rails.
 It was first uesd by the University of Waterloo's Campus Response team to schedule first aid responders for shifts.
 It allows administrators to create, edit and delete shifts, and it allows users to take shifts given that they meet certain criteria.
 The numbers of hours each user has completed is automatically tracked.